Skip to Content

-Well, Shimano has done it again, in this Shimano Stradic FK reel review we will show you why this is such a popular reel.
+Well, Shimano has done it again.
+In this Shimano Stradic FK reel review, we will explain why this is such a popular reel.

-For those of you familiar with the legendary Shimano quality, it will be no surprise that this reel is quiet, durable and beautiful while providing an extremely smooth retrieve rate of between 31-41 inches.
+For those familiar with the legendary Shimano quality, it will be no surprise that this reel is quiet, durable, and beautiful while providing an extremely smooth retrieve rate of 31-41 inches.

-The new Shimano Stradic FX comes in 5 models ranging from the 1000HGFX weighing in at just 6.9 oz up to the largest 5000XGFK with a weight of 11.3 oz.
+The new Shimano Stradic FX comes in 5 models ranging from the 1000HGFX, weighing in at just 6.9 oz, to the largest 5000XGFK, weighing 11.3 oz.

-There have been a few modifications to the legendary Stradic which make it a little bit better balanced in my opinion and more durable, including the addition of several new seals to keep water from penetrating this beauty.
+There have been a few modifications to the legendary Stradic, which make it a bit better balanced and more durable, including adding several new seals to keep water from penetrating this beauty.

-This year the finish is a little more polished in a nice platinum color versus the traditional white.
+This year, the finish is slightly more polished in a nice platinum color than the traditional white.

 The Hagane body prevents flex during the fight while maintaining superb balance and keeps hand fatigue to a minimum after a long day on the water.